RocketManRC/midimech/README.md

 Rename settings.ini.example to settings.ini

-This will install a virtual midi port called VirMIDI (this has to be done everytime on boot):
+The following will install a virtual midi port called VirMIDI (this has to be done everytime on boot):

 $ sudo modprobe snd_virmidi midi_devs=1